How Facebook Proved mood is money

 The 2012 research has been written up by Kramer et al. (2014) and describes how they manipulated newsfeeds in English speaking participants to show either less positive or negative posts by their friends.
-They found a strong link in seeing positive emotions in Facebook Newsfeeds leading to more positive emotions in individual posts, which disproves the adage that “exposure to the happiness of others may actually be depressing to us”.
+They found a strong link in seeing positive emotions in Facebook Newsfeeds leading to more positive mood and emotions in individual posts, which disproves the adage that “exposure to the happiness of others may actually be depressing to us”.

 So I wonder if that is what friends think, then how does that influence business pages?
 Facebook business pages rely on people (friends) sharing your posts, liking them, commenting on them; all of which appear in their friends’ newsfeed and activity feed.
 So if business is positive in their emotions on their Facebook page, will that increase sales?